Russellzj/20250219-fizzbuzz-tdd/README.md

 ## Recommended Unit Tests
 You should implement at least the following unit tests – but you may add others as you see fit.
-* Any negative number returns empty string
+* -3 returns empty string (even though this is evenly divisible by 3, it is negative)
 * 13 returns empty string (sanity check – it has the number 3, but is not evenly divisible by 3 or 5)
 * 3 returns "Fizz"
 * 21 returns "Fizz"